oelison/ioBroker.magicwand/README.md

 Collect Messages from the wand to write automations from Aguamenti to Wingardium Leviosa

-### Getting started

-You are almost done, only a few steps left:

-1. Create a new repository on GitHub with the name `ioBroker.magicwand`
-1. Initialize the current folder as a new git repository:
-    ```bash
-    git init -b main
-    git add .
-    git commit -m "Initial commit"
-    ```
-1. Link your local repository with the one on GitHub:

-    ```bash
-    git remote add origin https://github.com/oelison/ioBroker.magicwand
-    ```

-1. Push all files to the GitHub repo:
-    ```bash
-    git push origin main
-    ```
-1. Add a new secret under https://github.com/oelison/ioBroker.magicwand/settings/secrets.
-It must be named `AUTO_MERGE_TOKEN` and contain a personal access token with push access to the repository, e.g. yours.
-You can create a new token under https://github.com/settings/tokens.

-1. Head over to [src/main.ts](src/main.ts) and start programming!

 ### Writing tests

 When done right, testing code is invaluable, because it gives you the